IyatomiLab/Waveshift_Augmentation/README.md

 ])
 ```

 Then, load an image that you want to apply the waveshift augmentation.
-Note that the propagator's construct is already determined as a random number from one up to the upper bound value of z (default to be 41m).
+Note that the propagator's construct is already determined as a random number from one up to the upper bound value of z (default to be 41m), and th aperture radius is set to be 0.01.
 > We have uploaded a test leaf image for reference.

 ```python